n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

+---
+title: A slightly longer introduction
+description: This guide shows you how to automate a task using a workflow in n8n, explaining key concepts along the way.
+tags:
+  - Workflow²
+  - Introduction
+  - Learn the basics
+---

 # A slightly longer introduction

 This guide shows you how to automate a task using a workflow in n8n, explaining key concepts along the way.
 You will: